-The Audit and Risk Committee (ARC) undertakes a review of the Company's risks against the Risk Policies and Controls at each committee Meeting and reports to the Board.
-The ARC continues to review these processes and all other aspects of the effectiveness of internal control systems on a regular basis.
-Also, there is a quarterly meeting with Capita Commercial Insurance Services Limited in relation to the financial processing, technical accounting and credit control for the Company under contract.
+Up until 24 March 2022, the Audit and Risk Committee (ARC) undertook a review of the Company's risks against the Risk Policies and Controls at each committee meeting and reported to the Board.
+Thereafter, the Board reviewed and continues to review these processes and all other aspects of the effectiveness of Internal control systems on a regular basis.
+Furthermore, quarterly meetings are held with Polo Commercial Insurance Services Limited in relation to the financial processing, technical accounting and credit control for the Company under contract.